top of page

 Assessment

+The summative assessment for this module is a simulated consultation and clinical assessment using a scenario relevant to the student's area of specialist practice.
 The student will be tested to undertake a comprehensive simulated physical examination using a variety of technological tools which may include video, narrative presentation, OSCE or online viva/professional conversations.

-Semester A OSCE assessments week commencing 15th December 2025
+Semester A OSCE assessments week commencing 14th December 2026

-Semester B OSCE assessments week commencing 13th April 2026
+Semester B OSCE assessments week commencing 26th April 2027

 This module can contribute to the following programme(s)